Brucetangjianping/gitskills/README.md

 the git is too easy and cmd is simple

 the git is add a new branch

+I need to fixed a bug ,so I hava to stash the file